 Begin Your Low Back Stretches Today

 Stretches for lower back pain are best if they become part of your daily routine.
 Feel free to modify the 5 stretches included here to meet your needs.
-There are also many other stretches that have helped many thousands of people with back pain.
+Many other stretches have helped many thousands of people with back pain.
 The keys are to find what works for you and be consistent.

 Don’t wait for your lower back pain to get out of control.
 Start stretching while you are feeling good.
 Don’t you want to feel great, all the time?
 If you need help getting started, contact your physical therapist.
 The doctors of physical therapy at BSR have been helping people in Southern Ocean County move without pain since 2007.